stanleyjones/stanifesto/source/posts/2015-04-25-beyond-diligent.md

 The truth is, there is no profit center in a non-profit.
 No equity.
 No exit strategy.
 There's just smart, creative people doing their very best to make their world a better place than yesterday, fighting for scraps of foundation grants or membership dues, and making deep life sacrifices so they can do it again tomorrow.

 That life, and not Diligent, is what I now realize I gave up on.
 I still want to save the world, sure.
-Who doesn't.
+Who doesn't?
 I also want to send my daughter to college.
 To own my own house so I don't get evicted and be forced to leave the place I love.
 To join a gym so I can take care of my body and not workout with rusty dumbbells in the basement.

 Everybody works hard.
 Everybody deserves these things.
 Luckily, I know the hottest programming language so---for a pretty arbitrary reason---I get them.
 The truth of it makes me feel guilty, but also determined to find the best way to use the privilege I'm afforded.